Halvani/Constituent-Treelib/README.md

 >>> PDF - file successfully saved to: my_tree.pdf
 ```

 Note, in case of any raster/vector image format, the resulting visualization will be cropped with respect to unnecessary margins.
 This is particularly useful if the visualizations are to be used in papers.
-Another way to save space is to shrink the tree by removing internal postag nodes, which can be accomplished as follows:
+An additional possibility to save space is to shrink the tree by removing internal postag nodes.
+This can be accomplished as follows:

 ```python
 tree_compact = ConstituentTree(sentence, nlp, remove_postag_nodes=True)